bmaunde/guidelines/Guidelines/REST API Guidelines.md

 Though the above is intuitive, it does not follow best practice and leads to the creation of redundant APIs and is difficult to maintain.

 With the above said, it is still necessary to represent an action or verb that represents the desired interaction.
-As REST APIs use HTTP for data transfer, the verbs are already taken care of as a rfesult of the utilization of HTTP methods.
+As REST APIs use HTTP for data transfer, the verbs are already taken care of as a result of the utilization of HTTP methods.
 Those methods communicate the intent.

 As APIs essentially represent CRUD operations, the GET, POST, PUT/PATCH and DELETE methods should suffice for all required interactions.

  1. GET - The method should be used for retrieval of a resource or a collection.
-When using a GET, no side effects on the server side must occur as this is simply pulling information.
+When using a GET, no side effects on the server-side must occur as this is simply pulling information.
 If a side effect is desired, a different method such as POST should be used.
 Unless the state of the system has changed, the same request should have the same result.
  2. POST - This method is used when creating a resource e.g when creating an order.
 This results in side effects as the state of the system is changed with the addition of a resource.
-The same request sent multiple times might result in different results as creation of duplicates might be forbidden.
+The same request sent multiple times might result in different results as the creation of duplicates might be forbidden.
  3. PUT - This method should be used for updating a resource and results in side effects.
 The same request sent multiple times should essentially have the same result.
  4. DELETE - The delete method should be utilized when removing a resource.
 Side effects are expected and the different results should be expected when the same request is sent multiple times as the first request would have deleted the resource